jxshdavis/Analytical-Solutions-Logistic-Regression/README.md

 6. Update real data experiments.
 7. Spread out histograms in simulation plot.

 ### Udates:
+1.

+### Udates:

 1. Figured out Journal and began formatting abstract and intro.
 2. Expanded the introduction for draft.

-## 10.01.2024 McGuffey

-### Udates:

-1. Found the data set which illustrates the ability of analytic estimators.
+3. Found the data set which illustrates the ability of analytic estimators.
-2. Spread out histograms in simulation plot.
+4. Spread out histograms in simulation plot.
-3. Fixed the hard coded "alternate" method... now a model parameter
+5. Fixed the hard coded "alternate" method... now a model parameter
+6. Found new case where pseudo inverse has to be used.
+7. Moved all text to Biometrika format and did big set of revisions.

+#10.05.2025

+###TODO:
+1. Run special example where pseudo-inverse has to be used.
+2. Add new tests to the document to show Dr. Li in next meetin / email update.
+3. Run real data experiments with new table thing.